mikededo/github-stats/CONTRIBUTING.md

 consonancy.
 There are instructions in th template on how to properly fill the fields of the PR.

+Last but not least, pull requests need at least two approvals from members of the team.

 ## Meetings

 We have accorded to have a weekly meeting around 16:00 on weekends to discuss